 There are many people who dream of nothing more than to teach and lead a classroom full of children.
-But acquiring the degree, going through the student teaching experience, and meeting other state requirements may make the road to teaching seem too difficult to complete.
+But acquiring the teacher education degree, going through the student teaching experience, and meeting other state requirements may make the road to teaching seem too difficult to complete.

 Earning Your Bachelor’s Degree

 Don’t know what degree you need to become a teacher?
 Our experts at Alliant International University can help.
-As you know, a bachelor’s degree is sometimes called a four-year degree since it typically takes that long to complete both your general education classes and coursework for your academic major.
+As you know, a bachelor’s degree or undergraduate degree is sometimes called a four-year degree since it typically takes that long to complete both your general education classes and coursework for your academic major.
 But different circumstances can either lengthen or shorten this process.
 Here are some factors that may influence the amount of time you need to graduate before you can start your teaching career.

 Traditional or accelerated programs.
 Traditional colleges and universities operate on either a 10-week quarter system or, most commonly, a 15-week semester system.
 Each system has its advantages.
 The quarter system allows you to complete courses faster, while the semester system allows you to take more courses.
 There is also the option of accelerated courses, which can often be completed in as little as five weeks.
 Traditional colleges may offer these as interterm courses in the winter and summer between semesters.
 Many students, especially those needing to work while enrolled in school, chose to complete an accelerated bachelor’s degree program online, due to the flexibility it affords.
 Testing out of certain classes also saves significant time.